Big Double Reed Day 2019

 Oboe demonstration, Cokethorpe School, Oxfordshire

-In 2020 Rachel set up a series of online workshops (www.oboeworkshops.co.uk) for oboists of every level and standard.
+In 2020 Rachel set up a series of online workshops, www.oboeworkshops.co.uk for oboists of every level and standard.
 These were full day workshops covering warm ups, scales, technique, reed making, a virtual concert and a virtual ensemble.
-Alongsode her own workshops visiting schools to demonstrate musical instruments alongside working with students on creative projects are a big part of Rachel's work.
+Visiting schools to demonstrate musical instruments, alongside working with students on creative projects are are also a big part of Rachel's work.
 She has taken part in many woodwind demonstrations as a member of a variety of chamber ensembles and has taken part in many schools music projects as part of the Brandenburg Sinfonia.
 In these workshops a variety of activities take place, musical story telling, listening, percussion, improvisation, body percussion, working as a large group and in smaller groups all lead to the students performing their own atmospheric story based improvisatory composition.

 An important part of teaching is giving regular demonstrations in schools to encourage the next generation of oboe players.
 Rachel has given demonstrations as part of class lessons, school assemblies, and last year was invited to be part of an endangered species event at the South East Derbyshire Music Centre where students got to hear about the instrument, heard it being played and then were able to come and try the instrument.